Butter Making

 OBJECTIVE

-Students will learn how to make butter
+Students will make butter

 ESSENTIAL QUESTIONS